From: EPI Inc. Contact: tech@epi-eng.com

 WHY?
 Because WORK is defined as a FORCE operating through a DISTANCE.
 The car didn’t move, so although there was FORCE, there was no MOTION.

-Now you get smart and release the parking brake, and again push with the same constant 100 pound force.
-The car moves, and it travels 165 feet in two minutes.
-In that case, you will have produced 16,500 foot-pounds of WORK (100 pounds of force x 165 feet of distance).
+Now you get smart and release the parking brake, and, having recovered from your previous 2-minute exercise in futility, you again push the car with the same constant 100 pound force.
+This time the car moves, and you push it for another two minutes.
+It travels 165 feet during that two minutes of effort.
+In that case, you will have produced 16,500 foot-pounds of WORK (100 pounds of force x 165 feet of distance = 16,500 foot-pounds).

 ENERGY